Charlie Bouzinac

-Bouzinac has previously played for the Central Queensland Capras in the Queensland Cup.
+Bouzinac previously played for the Central Queensland Capras in the Queensland Cup.

 Charles Bouzinac played for Saint-Esteve XIII Catalan and Lézignan Sangliers in the Elite One Championship.

 International career

 He made his France début in 2015 against Serbia.
 He has also trained with the France A squad and represented his nation at junior level.

 He was selected in France 9s squad for the 2019 Rugby League World Cup 9s.